biofold/PhD-SNPg/README.md

 INTRODUCTION

-      Emidio Capriotti, 2016
+      Emidio Capriotti, 2016.
-      Scripts are licensed under a Creative Commons by NC-SA
+      Scripts are licensed under a Creative Commons by NC-SA.

       PhD-SNPg is a program for the annotation of single nucleotide variants that uses data from the UCSC repository.